 Both men’s and women’s ski boots are listed in unisex Mondo (or Mondopoint) sizing: the length of your foot measured in centimeters.
 You can measure your foot by tracing its outline on a piece of paper or marking the bottom of the heel and top of the toes.
 If your foot measures 30 centimeters in length, your Mondo size is 30.
 Getting measured in a ski shop is preferred, but this is a rough way to do it at home.

 Footbed width, referred to as last, is another important specification for ski boots.
 This measurement is based on the width of the forefoot and listed in millimeters.
-Most manufacturers make ski boots with varying lasts to accommodate those with narrow, average and wide feet.
-Side-to-side motion is a given when descending a hill, and a boot that’s too loose around the sides of your feet will negatively affect performance.
+Most manufacturers make ski boots with varying lasts to accommodate those with narrow, average, and wide feet.
+And some models, including the Lange Shadow 130, are made with multiple last options.
+It’s important to get this part of the fit right because side-to-side motion is a given when descending a hill, and a boot that’s too loose around the sides of your feet will negatively affect performance.

-For those with narrow feet or looking for performance boots with a more precise fit, look in the 97-98mm range.
-Average lasts are around 100-102 mm wide for men and 100mm wide for women.
+For those with narrow feet or looking for performance boots with a more precise fit, look in the 96-98mm range.
+Average lasts are around 100-102 mm wide for men and 99-100mm wide for women.
 Those work well for most skiers with normal width feet.
 For folks with wide feet, there can be some challenges in finding the right pair.
-You’ll find the occasional boot with 104mm width or more, but your options become more limited.
+But there are a growing number of boots made in 103mm or wider lasts, including the Tecnica Mach1 HV.

 No matter how well you do in selecting the proper fit, you still may experience discomfort during a full day of skiing.
 That’s where the final piece of the fit puzzle comes in: replaceable insoles.
 Most downhill ski boot liners have a removable insole, much like a hiking boot.
 Swapping these out for a quality aftermarket insole that better matches your foot profile can really make a difference.
 New insoles can provide better arch support, more or less volume, and a heel cup that better locks your feet in place.
 Good aftermarket insoles can be found from brands like Superfeet and SOLE.